ChrickeR/chricker.github.io/_posts/assignments/2018-10-01-cheif-architect.md

 ## Collaboration and communication

-As a natural part of all transformations, all assignments have required collaboration and clear communication and anchoring with both management and employees regarding changed responsibilities, competencies, delivery models.
-It also changed and developed the business processes and business offers both within the organization and externally with partners in the eco system, experts, knowledge and service providers as well as IT partners.
+As a natural part of all transformations, it required collaboration and clear communication and anchoring with both management and employees regarding changed responsibilities, competencies, delivery models.

+It also changed and developed the business processes and business offers both within the organization and externally.

+One of the biggest changes was the creation of "Business Services"...

 ## Ökad digital samverkan i ekosystemet